guan27/hw3-babythread/README.md

 0. `threadutils.h`
 1. `scheduler.c`
 2. `threefunctions.c`
-Your repository may contain other files, but TA will **ONLY** score your homework based on two files mentioned above, please make sure that you correctly named your code.
+Your repository may contain other files, but TA will **ONLY** score your homework based on three files mentioned above, please make sure that you correctly named your code.

 ## 10. Reminder
 0. Plagiarism is **STRICTLY** prohibited.